schibsted/SPiDSDK/setting-up-spid.markdown

                             andServerURL:[NSURL URLWithString:@"www.spid.com"]];
 {% endhighlight %}

-Since there are times when there are redirects to
+Since there are times when there are redirects to the app this must be handled.
+One example is opening the app from Safari.
 This is done by implementing the `application:openURL:sourceApplication:annotation:` method of the app delegate to receive the response from Safari and pass to over the the SPiD SDK.

 {% highlight objectivec %}